ROBOTIS-GIT/emanual/docs/en/software/rplus2/manager.md

 ## [Preparation for XM/XH Series](#preparation-for-xmxh-series)

 There are two preparations that need to be done for using the XM Series in R+Task2.0 or R+Motion2.0.
-(Preparing the H/W / Configuring the Dynamixel Channel)
+(Preparing the H/W / Configuring DYNAMIXEL Channel)

 ### Preparing the H/W